 God created everyone with these natural foreshadowings of supernatural gifts.
 They're good, and are meant to be used by all, not just the faithful.
 If you find that you have a talent, use it and develop it as best you can.
 But it takes the Holy Spirit, at work within the believer, to put the natural and the supernatural together, with power to be pressed into service.

 The 'skill' part of this is important.
 There is no room to be lazy about it.
 If your ability is given for a direction or purpose, then you also have a responsibility to use what you're given as best as you can, and that means working to get better in the related 'skills' and deep into understanding how to use it.
-In fact, most people who have gifts are so steered by the purpose behind the gift that they thirst to get better at it -- to learn from mistakes, to rethink the way it's done, to more thoroughly base it in spiritual living, to connect with those who are built up by its use.
+In fact, most people who have spiritual gifts are so steered by the purpose behind the gift that they thirst to get better at it -- to learn from mistakes, to rethink the way it's done, to more thoroughly base it in spiritual living, to connect with those who are built up by its use.
 They want to be at their best for their Maker.
 That thirst is an ongoing work of the Holy Spirit.